Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Context of the Scripture

-They were under the impression that because of God's grace, they had the freedom to do whatever they wanted to do whenever they wanted to do so.
+They were under the impression that because of God's grace, they had the freedom to do whatever they wanted to do whenever they wanted to do it.
 Paul made the above statement to warn the Corinthian Christians that God's grace was not a license to sin.

 Permissible means that which is allowed, approved and authorized.
 Permitted behavior is that which is within the bounds of morality and of the law.
 It is morally permitted to act in any way that does not bring harm to yourself or others.
 Permission is the first step to consider when you want to do something.
 Make sure what you do is permitted and not forbidden by God and the law of the land in which you live.